scott-huberty/eyelinkio/README.md

 About the Eyelink Data Format
 =============================

-The Eyelink Data Format (EDF; not to be confused with the [European Data Format](<https://www.edfplus.info>)) is used for storing eyetracking data from EyeLink eyetrackers.
-It was put forward by the company [SR Research](<https://www.sr-research.com>).
-SR Research EDF files store data in a binary format, and reading these files currently requires the `eyelink-edfapi` C library that is included in the Eyelink developers kit.
+The EyeLink Data Format (EDF; not to be confused with the `European Data Format <https://www.edfplus.info>`_ ) is used for storing eyetracking data from EyeLink eyetrackers.
+It was put forward by the company `SR Research <https://www.sr-research.com>`_.
+SR Research EDF files store data in a binary format, and reading these files currently requires the `eyelink-edfapi` C library that is included in the EyeLink Software Development Kit.

 Dependencies
 ============

-Strictly speaking, EyeLinkIO only requires Numpy, and that the user has the [EyeLink Developers Kit](<https://www.sr-research.com/support/forum-3.html>) installed on their machine (One must create a login on the forum to access the download).
+Strictly speaking, EyeLinkIO only requires Numpy, and that the user has the `EyeLink Software Development Kit <https://www.sr-research.com/support/forum-3.html>`_ installed on their machine (One must create a login on the forum to access the download).
 We also provide helper functions for converting data to pandas `DataFrames` or MNE-Python Raw instances, after reading the data in.
 These functions require the user to have those respective packages installed.

 Example Usage
 =============